gebimble/100DaysOfCode/README.md

 Added some mistake stuff!
 That was fun.
 Someone suggested that maybe I should be trying to use the curses library rather than messing around with `std.out`...

+## Day 3
+Whoops...

+## Day 4
+Created a Selenium-based webdriver application for easily adding co-op grocery transactions to my co-op membership card.
+Learnt about the `.gitignore` file for protecting my login information, and learnt about interacting with website using Selenium.
+Feeling RAD.